 What is a Multigenerational Family Vacation

 In the past few years, there has been a growing trend towards multi- or inter-generational travel.
 (The American Travel Industry Association estimates that more than 5 million family vacations each year include more than three generations.)

 What is multigenerational travel, you ask?
 Multigenerational vacations are a popular way for extended families to spend quality time together while on holiday.
 Usually, such trips can include grandparents, adult kids, children and even other related families.

-The benefits and value of taking a multigenerational trip are many and significant: sharing the costs of accommodations, food and travel; fostering family relationships across generations; celebrating individual or family milestones; and creating memories, are among some of them.
+When taking a multigenerational trip, families often celebrate reunions or special occasions.
+The benefits and value of taking a multigenerational holiday are many and significant – sharing the costs of accommodations, food and travel; fostering family relationships across generations; celebrating individual or family milestones; and creating memories, are among some of them.